stevekinney/web-performance/README.md

 ## Course

+Thanks for taking the [JavaScript Performance](https://frontendmasters.com/courses/web-performance/) course!

-[JavaScript Performance](https://frontendmasters.com/courses/web-performance/) – This course was formerly titled "Website Performance", but the course ended up being more tightly focused on making your JavaScript faster.
+Note: This course was formerly titled "Website Performance", but the course ended up being more tightly focused on making your JavaScript faster.

 ## Installation